 You can only take JLPT once or twice a year.
 In comparison, they conduct Japanese NAT exams 6 times a year.

-They hold after a gap of every two months in February, April, June, August, October, December.
+They hold after a gap of every two months in February, April, June, August, October, and December.

 |Test Date||Last Day to Apply||Levels Offered|